Omeath

 Omeath is home to the Cúchulainn Gaels Gaelic Athletic Association club.

 Name

 It is named after Muireadheach Méith (méith meaning 'the fat') and was originally called Uí Méith Mara, by the sea, to distinguish it from another Ó Méith named after the same man.

 History

 Omeath was a village that sprung up around the old Omeath railway station in 1876.
-The town attracted day trippers from around Northern Ireland and elsewhere, but unlike nearby Warrenpoint, Omeath never became a major residential center.
+The town attracted day-trippers from around Northern Ireland and elsewhere, but unlike nearby Warrenpoint, Omeath never became a major residential centre.
 Smuggling was common, especially around the time of the Emergency (WWII).
 One mid-19th century source reports that the town had little arable land and residents survived mostly by selling fish.

 Irish language

 Speakers of Irish existed in Omeath until the middle of the 20th century.
 The last native speaker of Omeath Irish was Anne O'Hanlon, who died in 1960 aged 89.
 Although the dialect is now extinct, recordings have been made by German linguist Wilhelm Doegen for the Royal Irish Academy.